Welcome to reception class

 - Register and phonics follow.
 In foundation Stage we have child initiated, adult initiated and adult led activities throughout the day.

-- The children will attend a library session, ICT session, indoor PE and outdoor PE once a week.
+- The children will attend a library session, ICT session and outdoor PE once a week.

-- Maths groups and phonics groups are daily.
+- Maths sessions and phonics groups are daily.
 Your child is heard read once a week.

 - All children are required to wear our school uniform; this must all be clearly named.